rhdekker/tradition_repo/README.md

 **A word about node id's:** when a graph is being imported each node gets from Neo4j a unique id-number.
 In order to use an id in an API call (e.g. reading-id) it is necessary to explicitly get it from the data base.
 This can be done by using the _getAllReadings_ method (*getallreadings/fromtradition/{traditionId}*) or by actually going into the data base (see _Neo4j visualization_ in section Database)

+###Deploying with Maven on Apache Tomcat

+The WAR file is bigger than the default war size limit of 50Mb of Tomcat.
+You can increase the size limit in `conf/tomcat-users.xml` in the Tomcat directory.

+Use `mvn tomcat7:deploy` to deploy to your tomcat server.
+In case you already have a version deployed, use redeploy: `mvn tomcat7:redeploy`

 ###Database
 ---
 - The application's database is located in the database folder in stemmarest.
 It can be reset anytime by simply deleting this folder